DOOM: The Dark Ages [First Impressions]

 Dead By Daylight: First Impressions

-Dead By Daylight gives you the choice of being a victim or a Jason-like serial killer.
-In order for the killer to win he must kill the victims, which requires catching, disabling, and hanging them on meat hooks.
-Survivors just have to escape, but there’s a catch: the killer’s compound is entirely fenced in.
-The only way to open the gate is by repairing the generators which are scattered about the map and it takes a long time to repair each one, adding to the suspense.
-The killer knows where these generators are at all times, but the victims have to actively search for them without the aid of a HUD.
+Dead By Daylight gives you the choice of playing a victim or a movie slasher.
+In order for the killer to win he must prevent the victims from escaping, which requires catching, disabling, and hanging them on meat hooks.
+Survivors only have to escape, but there’s a catch: the killer’s compound is entirely fenced in.
+The only way to open one of the gates is by repairing the generators, which are scattered about the map.
+It takes a long time to repair each one, adding to the suspense.
+The killer generally knows where the generators are at all times, but the victims have to actively search for them without the aid of a radar.

 Matches last only a handful of minutes and, generally, don’t take long getting into.
-The overall boot time is fairly low, too, which is probably a big reason I play CS:GO so often.
+The overall boot time is fairly low, too, which is probably why I play CS:GO so often.
 Like that game, Dead By Daylight provides a surprising amount of replayability not in spite of its simplicity, but because of it.
-The randomly generated layout of maps helps, too.
-Meanwhile the graphics are more than acceptable and the sounds of blades and meat hooks puncturing flesh are crisp and satisfying—really satisfying.
+Meanwhile the graphics are more than acceptable and the sounds of blades and meat hooks puncturing flesh are crisp and satisfying.

 Theme goes a long way and that’s the biggest thing Dead By Daylight has going for it.
 Unfortunately (for me) it doesn’t completely bring that 80s horror vibe which the upcoming Friday the 13th game promises.
-It just looks a little too much like a late 90s/early 2000s horror picture for my liking, while the victim roster is curiously lacking a teen heroine, a dimwitted jock, and a clueless police officer.
-Still, stalking real-life players with a brisk, intimidating walk is even more fun than you might think.
+It just looks a little too much like a late 90s horror movie for my liking, while the victim roster is curiously lacking a teen heroine, a dimwitted jock, and a clueless police officer.
+Still, playing as the killer and stalking real-life players with a intimidating walk is even more fun than you may think.

 If you’re not a fan of slasher movies, you should probably skip this one.
 Otherwise, I certainly don’t feel like I threw my money away as the twenty dollar price tag seems just about right.
 Besides, the thrill of finding a victim hiding in a closet is something I can’t convey with words.
 I find the game’s strengths more than makes up for the bugs, most of which aren’t game-breaking.